 What you will study

-The graduate courses you’ll take as part of the master’s in Early Childhood Education
+The online graduate courses you’ll take as part of the master’s in Early Childhood

-- Leadership program address real-world issues related to managing early childhood
+Education - Leadership program address real-world issues related to leading and managing

-You’ll also take courses on how to provide developmentally appropriate instruction
+in the classroom.
+You’ll also take courses on how to provide developmentally appropriate

-and facilitate positive and healthy learning environments.
-Choose from courses such
+instruction and facilitate positive and healthy learning environments.
+Choose from

 - An Ecological Perspective of Family Engagement in Early Childhood Education